rainelegary/TrackNet/README.md

 ## Todo

-Refactor so Route's ist of junctions is named to "junctions" instead of "tracks" New Reroute function in ConflictAnalyzer
+Refactor so Route's ist of junctions is named to "junctions" instead of "tracks" Updated Reroute function in ConflictAnalyzer
-New Reroute function in ConflictAnalyzer
 Change "self.tracks" variable in railway to a dictionary